bluemontag/product-api/README.md

 ### mvn clean package

-This will compile the sources, execute the tests and if they pass, it will and generate the jar file.
+This will compile the sources, execute the tests and if they pass, it will generate the jar file.

 ## Running a local environment